akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 chmod u+x /home/amp/.ampdata/instances/INSERTINSTANCENAMEHERE/Valheim/896660/start_game_bepinex.sh
 ```

-## Note: If installing Valheim Plus on LGSM then its a similar process as above, but you must change the folder path where you install the mod:
+## Note: If installing Valheim Plus on LGSM
+### Then its a similar process as above, but you must change the folder path where you install the mod:
 ```
 /home/vhserver/serverfiles
 ```
+### For LGSM, to login to SFTP, you must use your Key file like in Putty.
+Example:

 ___
 # Reference/FAQ